 To complete the bachelor’s degree in Communication and Public Relations at Vesalius College, a minimum of 180 ECTS is required.
 Most students complete the intense and rigorous study program within 3 years of admission to the college.
 Students are also encouraged to complete a Study Abroad semester at one of our partner universities abroad and to take an internship via our prestigious internship program.

 The 180-ECTS degree program is divided into several different requirements.

 Students usually start with the core courses, a set of courses that develop the relevant skills, knowledge, and abilities essential to the College’s distinctive program of undergraduate education.

-The BA in Global Communication culminates in two major components.
+The BA in Communication and Public Relations culminates in two major components.
 First, the Capstone course is offered during the final semester of a student’s major and provides an invaluable opportunity to make full use of all of the key learning objectives that the faculty expect the students to have acquired throughout the major.
 Students have an opportunity to work for an external partner, such as Education International (https://www.ei-ie.org/), under the direction of an advisor.
 Second, students also complete a Bachelor Thesis in their final year.
 In the first part of the thesis process, students develop an extensive thesis proposal, which is then implemented in the second part of the thesis process.

 - Academic Writing & Critical Thinking

 - Global Ethics